QCD Flux Tubes and Anomaly Inflow: Chromoelectric Flux Tube and Anomaly Inflow

 Using the new variables introduced in Sec.
-II, the quark part of the QCD action becomes \cite{Kondo}
+II, the quark part of the QCD action becomes

-Integrating out $B_{\mu}$ yields the gauged NJL effective action
+Integrating out $B_{\mu}$ yields the {\it gauged} NJL effective action

 where $\Gamma_A$ are matrices in Dirac, color and flavor spaces.
-The non-local structure of the NJL coupling is not needed in this paper and we only consider the standard (gauged) NJL limiting case where $G(x) = G \delta(x) $ and $G$ is the usual NJL four-fermion coupling constant.
-The effective NJL action, which must keep the original symmetry of QCD action, can be parametrized as
+For simplicity we will only consider one-flavor cases and generalizations to two and more flavors are straightforward.
+Also the non-local structure of the NJL coupling is not needed in the present study, so we only consider the limiting case where the function $G(x) = G \delta(x) $ and $G$ is the usual NJL four-fermion coupling constant.
+The gauged NJL action, which must keep the original symmetry of QCD action, can be parametrized as

-where the ellipsis includes contributions from the vector and pseudovector channels.
-So far this is quite similar to the usual NJL formulation except the ``gauged" piece, i.e. the terms with the gauge potential $\tilde{A}_{\mu}$.
-The usual NJL Lagrangian (perhaps even with some extensions) does not lead to a dual superconductor picture so we have to assume that the $\tilde{A}_{\mu}$-related abelian dominance lead to quark confinement.
-As mentioned before the Wilson loop operator and the Polyakov loop operator only depend on $\tilde{A}_{\mu}$ but we will not consider the confinement problem in the present paper.
-Here we only need assume that the chromoelectric field lines are squeezed into tubes and hence the force between a quark-antiquark pair is linear.
-For the quark condensates to form a vortex, $\Phi \equiv \sigma + i \pi = f(\rho) e^{i \theta}$ should satisfy a boundary condition
+where the $\sigma$ terms and $\pi$ terms represent the scalar channel and the pseudoscalar channel respectively as in \cite{Hatsuda}.
+The ellipsis includes contributions from the vector and pseudovector channels.
+So far this is quite similar to the usual NJL formulation except the {\it gauged} piece, i.e. terms involving the gauge potential $\tilde{A}_{\mu}$.
+The usual NJL Lagrangian (perhaps even with some extensions) does not lead to a dual superconductor picture, so we have to assume that the $\tilde{A}_{\mu}$-related Abelian dominance lead to quark confinement.
+This is exactly what we expect from $\tilde{A}_{\mu}$ -- As mentioned earlier the Wilson loop operator and the Polyakov loop operator only depend on $\tilde{A}_{\mu}$.
+However we will not study the confinement problem in the present paper.
+Here we only assume that the chromoelectric field lines are squeezed into tubes and hence the force between a quark-antiquark pair is linear.
+Let us define a complex field $\Phi$ using the mean fields or condensates $\sigma$ and $\pi$